 A collection of essays covering a wide variety of topics, from petroleum to politics to patriarchy.
 An accessible and scholarly introduction to modern Algerian studies.
 Timely also, prepared before the outbreak of widespread civil strife.

 The chapter on Algeria is divided into two sections: “History” and “Economy.”
-In this edition, Ahmed Aghrout and Yahia Zoubir provide a revised historical narrative (pp. 156–189) and Richard German and Elizabeth Taylor present the economic survey (pp. 190–202).
-While some of the information may be overwhelming for beginning researchers, the series taken as a whole provides a valuable archive.
+In this edition, Ahmed Aghrout and Yahia Zoubir provide a revised historical narrative (pp. 65–98) and Richard German and Elizabeth Taylor present the economic survey (pp. 98–109).
+While some of the information may be overwhelming for beginning researchers, the series taken as a whole provides a valuable resource.
 Lists of political organizations and statistical data are especially useful.
 Updated annually.

 Hodgson, Marshall G. S. The Venture of Islam: Conscience and History in a World Civilization.
 3 vols.
 Chicago: University of Chicago Press, 1974.

-A magisterial history that places Algeria and North Africa within the history of “Islamdom” and “Islamicate” civilization (Hodgson’s terms), the latter word referring “not directly to the religion, Islam, itself, but to the social and cultural complex historically associated with Islam and the Muslims” (Vol. 1, p.
+A magisterial, contextual history that places Algeria and North Africa within the history of “Islamdom” and “Islamicate” civilization (Hodgson’s terms), the latter word referring “not directly to the religion, Islam, itself, but to the social and cultural complex historically associated with Islam and the Muslims” (Vol. 1, p.
 59).

 Julien, Charles-André.
 History of North Africa: Tunisia, Algeria, Morocco, from the Arab Conquest to 1830.
 Edited and revised by Roger Le Tourneau.
 Translated by John Petrie.
 London: Routledge & Kegan Paul, 1970.

 Kessous, Naaman, Christine Margerrison, Andy Stafford, and Guy Dugas, eds.
-Algérie vers le cinquantenaire de l’indépendance: Regards critiques.
+Algérie vers le cinquantenaire de l’indépendence: Regards critiques.
 Paris: L’Harmattan, 2009.

-This collection of essays is divided into three sections dealing with the Algerian war and memory (see Historiography); literature; and social, political, and religious topics.
+This collection of essays is divided into three sections dealing with the Algerian War of Independence and memory (see Historiography); literature; and social, political, and religious topics.
 A reflective retrospection of fifty years of independence.

 Metz, Helen Chapin, ed.
 Algeria: A Country Study.
 5th ed.
-Washington, DC: Department of the Army, Federal Research Division, Library of Congress, 1994.
+Washington, DC: Federal Research Division, Library of Congress, 1994.

 This contribution of the Federal Research Division of the Library of Congress to the Country Studies Area Handbook Program series is especially useful for the beginning student, despite its age.
 Includes chapters written by specialists on society, politics, economics, and security issues.
 Text available online.

 Naylor, Phillip C. North Africa: A History from Antiquity to the Present.
-Austin: University of Texas Press, 2009.
+2d ed Austin: University of Texas Press, 2015.

 A survey of North Africa from prehistory, emphasizing transcultural influences, that is, interaction and encounters between and among peoples.
 Algeria receives specific as well as general attention.